-- The limplementation of the \$50 million investment in mental health services began during for the 2016-2017 biennium.
-The expansion will result in: - o Increase access to children's mental health crisis services in schools (Goals 1, 2, 5) - o Increase capacity of mental health crisis services providers to respond to the needs of people with complex needs (i.e., co-existing mental health and intellectual/ developmental disabilities) (Goals 1, 2, 5) - Expand and enhance Assertive Community Treatment (ACT) teams (Goal 4) - o Expand housing with supports (Goal 4) - Expand mobile crisis teams (Goals 1, 2, 4) - Implement the December 2015 recommendations from the Community-Based Services Steering Committee (DHS and stakeholder committee focused on safety net service infrastructure) to address gaps in available state operated safety net and crisis capacity. - Expansioned of home and community-based crisis services is in process and will result in: - Development of residential crisis options throughout the state to have timely access to crisis services that are clinically appropriate. - Collaboratione with counties to develop a plan towill increase in-home respite capacity.
-Development of additional crisis respite beds. - Development of additional mobile crisis intervention capacity and clinical expertise that supports providers and families so that people remain in their homes, jobs, and community. - Annually evaluation e and to determine the number of crisis respite beds that are necessary to meet the needs and develop additional capacity if necessary. - DHS-will developed a single point of access and streamlined referral requirements to improve the quality of the crisis response outcomes for people with disabilities.
-The initial phase to start-began September 1, 2015 will beand is targeted to persons with developmental or intellectual disabilities in crisis and at risk of losing their current placement.
+- The implementation of the \$50 million investment in mental health services began during the 2016-2017 biennium.
+The expansion will result in: - o Increase access to children's mental health crisis services in schools (Goals 1, 2, 5) - o Increase capacity of mental health crisis services providers to respond to the needs of people with complex needs (i.e., co-existing mental health and intellectual/ developmental disabilities) (Goals 1, 2, 5) - o Expand and enhance Assertive Community Treatment (ACT) teams (Goal 4) - Expand housing with supports (Goal 4) - Expand mobile crisis teams (Goals 1, 2, 4)

+- Expansion of home and community-based crisis services is in process and will result in: - Development of residential crisis options throughout the state to have timely access to crisis services that are clinically appropriate. - Collaboration with counties will increase in-home respite capacity. - Development of additional crisis respite beds. - Development of additional mobile crisis intervention capacity and clinical expertise that supports providers and families so that people remain in their homes, jobs, and community. - Annual evaluation to determine the number of crisis respite beds that are necessary to meet the needs and develop additional capacity if necessary. - DHS developed a single point of access and streamlined referral requirements to improve the quality of the crisis response outcomes for people with disabilities.
+The initial phase began September 1, 2015 and is targeted to persons with developmental or intellectual disabilities in crisis and at risk of losing their current placement.